ArthurZhou/ArthurZhou/README.md

 Hi, I'm ArthurZhou.A student from China.
 I like coding interesting and simple tools.
-You can emain me at arthurzhou_atwork@yeah.net
+You can email me at arthurzhou_atwork@yeah.net

+If this mainbox doesn't work, please use yitian.zhou@icloud.com instead.